christophercoy/friendly-data-workshop/README.md

 ## Benefits

 1. **User-Friendly Interaction**:
    The system allows users with no SQL knowledge to interact with databases using natural language.
-This can increase accessibility and reduce the learning curve for less technical stakeholders.
+The Slack integration adds convenience by allowing interaction from a widely-used communication platform.

 2. **Modularity and Flexibility**:
    The microservices architecture provides modularity.
 Each service has a distinct responsibility, improving maintainability and scalability.
 Additionally, the use of configurable text files for AI prompts offers flexibility to work with various data sources.